Kurashiki: Government

 Kurashiki has a mayor-council form of government with a directly elected mayor and a unicameral city council of 43 members.
 Kurashiki contributes 14 members to the Okayama Prefectural Assembly.
 In terms of national politics, the city is divided between the Okayama 4th district and Okayama 5th district of the lower house of the Diet of Japan.

 Economy

-Kurashiki is the second largest city in Okayama, and has a mixed economy based on commerce, agriculture and heavy industry.
-The Mizushima Rinkai Industrial Area, which spans the Mizushima and Tamashima areas, has factories centering on petrochemicals, steel, automobiles, and shipbuilding and is one of Japan's leading industrial complexes.
+Kurashiki is the second largest city in Okayama, and has a mixed economy based on commerce, agriculture, and heavy industry.
+The Mizushima Rinkai Industrial Area, which spans the Mizushima and Tamashima areas, has factories centered on petrochemicals, steel, automobiles, and shipbuilding, and is one of Japan's leading industrial complexes.

 Education

 Colleges and universities

 The city is home to several private universities and one public university.